The “V” Word

 So encouraging people to eat less meat, or go vegetarian, doesn’t dissuade them from going vegan.
 Quite the opposite; it makes people more likely to eventually go vegan.

 While the above is not an exhaustive list, it does give a sense of the research we can look to in trying to make the best decisions about pro-veg messaging.
-It’s because of these sorts of data points that MFA sometimes uses terms such as “vegetarian” or phrases such as “cut out or cut back on meat” in our outreach materials, social media posts, and websites.
+It’s because of these sorts of data points that MFA sometimes uses language such as “vegetarian” or “cut out or cut back on meat” in our outreach materials, social media posts, and websites.

 We still use the term “vegan” often, and we would love it if we could always use it.
 It would certainly make our lives easier.
 But it would not be in the best interest of animals.

-Advocating for social change is tricky.
+Advocating social change is tricky.
 It is not as simple as “say what you want and you will get it.”
-If it were, we would already have a vegan world by now!
+If it were, we would have a vegan world by now!

-For more about bringing effective strategies into your animal advocacy work, we highly recommend The Animal Activist's Handbook by Bruce Friedrich and Matt Ball, Change of Heart and Veganomics by MFA’s director of education, Nick Cooney, and OurHenHouse.org by Jasmin Singer and Mariann Sullivan.
+For more about bringing effective strategies into your animal advocacy work, we highly recommend The Animal Activist’s Handbook by Bruce Friedrich and Matt Ball, and OurHenHouse.org by Jasmin Singer and Mariann Sullivan.